robertgrzonka/evoflow/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

----

 ## 🎯 Contributing

 Contributions are welcome!
 If you’d like to improve evoFlow™, submit an issue or a pull request.

----
+For major changes, please open an issue first to discuss what you would like to change.

+## 💻 Demo

+You can view the live demo of evoFlow™ at [evoflow.theguys.dev](https://evoflow.theguys.dev).

 ## 📜 License